tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 confidentiality and integrity.
 That is, limits MUST be specified for the number of packets that can be authenticated and for the number of packets that can fail authentication before a key update is required.
-Providing a reference to any analysis upon which values are based - and any assumptions used in that analysis - allows limits to be adapted to varying usage conditions.
+Providing a reference to any analysis upon which values are based -- and any assumptions used in that analysis -- allows limits to be adapted to varying usage conditions.

 # The DTLS Handshake Protocol {#dtls}

-DTLS 1.3 re-uses the TLS 1.3 handshake messages and flows, with the following changes:
+DTLS 1.3 reuses the TLS 1.3 handshake messages and flows, with the following changes:

-1. To handle message loss, reordering, and fragmentation modifications to the handshake header are necessary.
+1. To handle message loss, reordering, and fragmentation, modifications to the handshake header are necessary.

 2. Retransmission timers are introduced to handle message loss.

 3. A new ACK content type has been added for reliable message delivery of handshake messages.

-Note that TLS 1.3 already supports a cookie extension, which is used to prevent denial-of-service attacks.
-This DoS prevention mechanism is described in more detail below since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.
+Note that TLS 1.3 already supports a "cookie" extension, which is used to prevent DoS attacks.
+This DoS prevention mechanism is described in more detail below, since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.

-DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Section D.4 of {{!TLS13}}.
+DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Appendix D.4 of {{!TLS13}}.
 DTLS servers MUST NOT echo the "legacy_session_id" value from the client and endpoints MUST NOT send ChangeCipherSpec messages.